 I didn’t know it but Wings Air has a daily flight to Galela from Manado.
 The city of Galela is only 35min away from Tobelo so it can be even more convenient.

 I think there are much more options for sleeping in Tobelo than in Galela.
 I stopped in the first place I saw in the city : Wisma Mulia with room with AC from 150,000Rp a night (beds are not that comfortable).
 Probably cheaper options in town.

-It’s surprisingly easy.
-There is no buses but a system of private car that connects the different cities.
+It’s fairly easy.
+There are no buses but a system of private car (simply called mobil here) that connects the different cities.
 Just ask around where to find the pangkalan mobil.
-Once you’re there tell the driver where you’re going.
+Once you’re there, tell the driver where you’re going.

 He will likely offer you to charter his car.
 It’s not really necessery, just say you want to ikut antrian (join the queue) : you sit in the car and you wait for other passengers to arrive.